 Afterwards, I felt strangely uplifted, as if a load had been lifted from my mind.
 I realized that this was literally the first time I had experienced a truly positive encounter with Jehovah’s Witnesses.
 And it felt like somehow I had cleansed all those previous negative encounters, like the errors of the past had been undone by my decision to be loving in a similar situation in the present.
 It felt like the kind of “trial” that the final section of the Text speaks of, an opportunity to make a better choice that would undo the pain of the choices of the past:

-Trials are but lessons that you failed to learn presented once again, so where you made a faulty choice before you now can make a better one, and thus escape all pain that what you chose before has brought to you.
-In every difficulty, all distress, and each perplexity Christ calls to you and gently says, “My brother, choose again.”
-(T-31.VIII.3:1-2)
+Trials are but lessons which you failed to learn presented once again, so where you made a faulty choice before you now can make a better one, and thus escape all pain that what you chose before has brought to you.
+In every difficulty, all distress, and each perplexity you face, Christ calls to you and gently says, “My brother, choose again.”
+(T-31.IX.3:1-2)

 At last, after so many opportunities and so many unfortunate choices, I chose again with Jehovah’s Witnesses.
 I chose to bless them with a miracle, and I can almost hear Jesus saying, as he did to Helen when she made the right choice in her scroll vision, “You made it that time.
 Thank you.”
 It feels good.